NguyenDung0210/Attribute-Driven_Counterfactual_Brain_MRI_with_GANs/README.md

-# Attribute-Driven_Counterfactual_Brain_MRI_with_GANs
+# Counterfactual MRI Image Generation using Multi-Attribute GANs
 Implements an MRI preprocessing pipeline and compares GAN architectures for synthetic brain image generation, with quality evaluation.